 In 1905, Rafael Guastavino joined forces with fellow architect, R. S. Smith, who was a supervising architect for the Biltmore House.
 Spanish Renaissance was the style they chose, and you’ll find characteristics of this style everywhere you look in the basilica.
 One example is the stained glass window that displays the Basilica of St. Lawrence Coat of Arms.

 Tour the Basilica

-During both tours, you’ll find out that the basilica, designated as a minor basilica in 1993 by Pope John Paul II, as well as learn more about the Italian-made statues of saints including St. Lawrence, St. Cecilia, St. Rose of Lima, St. Patrick and St. Peter the Apostle.
-The high alter is an incredible sight, made from marble quarried in Tennessee, as is the fresco painting of the Last Supper that adorns the front of the altar.
-Even more incredible is the Spanish wood carving of the Blessed Virgin Mary and St. John the Beloved Disciple mourning at the crucifixion of Christ.
-Visit the website to download the self-guided tour brochure and to make an appointment for a guided tour.
+During both tours, you’ll learn about the many Italian-made saint statues that bless the inside of the basilica, including St. Lawrence, St. Cecilia, St. Rose of Lima, St. Patrick, and St. Peter the Apostle.
+The marble quarried high altar is another extraordinary sight, as is the fresco painting of the Last Supper that adorns the front of the altar.
+You’ll also find an incredible Spanish wood carving of the Blessed Virgin Mary and St. John, the Beloved Disciple, mourning at the crucifixion of Christ.

 You’re Always Welcome to Attend Mass in Asheville

 The Catholic Mass in Asheville takes place each day at the Basilica of St. Lawrence, and newcomers and out-of-town visitors are always welcome to attend.
 Visit the basilica’s official website for information on mass, confession, and devotion times throughout the week.